 Most landlords are reasonable people.
-But sometimes you get unlucky and find that you’ve signed a lease with someone that is making your living situation very difficult.
+But sometimes, you get unlucky and find that you’ve signed a lease with someone making your living situation very difficult.
 Constant unannounced visits, sneering emails about how the apartment should be used, and refusals to make required repairs are just some of the things you can go through.
 If you believe your landlord is trying to force you out by purposefully making your living situation difficult, then you could be within your rights to break the lease.
 But you could also be unlucky enough to have a landlord that is willing to sue you then.
 If that happens, then you need to know how to handle it.

-Your rights as a tenant
+Your rights as a tenantYour rights as a tenant

 At this point, most landlords will let it go rather than fighting a costly legal battle.
 But some are just crazy enough to sue anyway for the remaining rent.
-If that happens then get ready for a date in court.
-You may already have the law on your side, but if you want to be sure and make it go as smooth as possible, then it helps to be prepared.
+If that happens, then get ready for a date in court.
+You may already have the law on your side, but if you want to be sure and make it go as smoothly as possible, then it helps to be prepared.
 Here are five things you need to know and do before a court date with your landlord.

-1. Know how your building affects your rights
+Know how your building affects your rightsKnow how your building affects your rights

-2. Get a good lawyer
+Get a good lawyerGet a good lawyer

-3. Document everything
+Document everythingDocument everything

 If things go to court, you’ll need evidence to prove your landlord broke the law.
 Document everything to do with your landlord’s harassment or negligence.
 The sooner you start doing this, the better.
-If you don’t have any emails or letters, then record what was said at what time.
+If you don’t have any emails or letters, then record what was said at that time.
 If you’re recording negligence, then record the exact days it occurred.
 The more specific you are, the easier it is to prove your case.

-4. Know the process
+Know the processKnow the process

-If the amount you’re being sued for is over $5,000, then the case will go to the Civil Court.
-Each borough has its own civil court, and each civil court has a housing court for landlord-tenant issues.
+Should the amount you’re being sued for is over $5,000, then the case will go to the Civil Court.
+Each borough has its civil court, and each civil court has a housing court for landlord-tenant issues.
 For cases like this, you’ll want a lawyer.
 Make sure to read up on how the housing court works.

-5. Know the costs (both monetary and personal) at all stages
+Know the costs (both monetary and personal) at all stagesKnow the costs (both monetary and personal) at all stages

 It is rare for cases like this to go as far as the civil court.
-But then again, this is NYC and strange things happen every day.
-Even if you do win your case and don’t have to pay your landlord anything, there will still be costs involved.
-You will most likely lose your security deposit, and the bill for your lawyer will build up with each passing hour.
+But then again, this is NYC, and strange things happen every day.
+Even if you do win your case and don’t have to pay your landlord anything, there will still be costs.
+You will most likely lose your security deposit; the bill for your lawyer will build up with each passing hour.